toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/Storage.rst

 ..
 Warning::

-  There is no quota limit on the local scratch.
+  There is no quota limit on the fedgenlocal disk space.
 The user has to be careful not to fill the space otherwise the job will probably crash.

   The scratch size depends of the node type.

 **Final remarks**
 ====================
 As fedgenscratch is not meant to store data in the long term, you should expect them to be cleaned automatically after some time.
 You are expected to always clean up after your job.
 This is especially important